Tag: technology

 changed_when: false

 We will need an ssh key to connect to the instance once created.
-Since I use separate ssh keys for each, I’m going to ahead and create one here, I’ll add the passphrase later manually.
+Since I use separate ssh keys for each, I’m going to create one here.
+I’ll add the passphrase manually later.

 - name: Ensure local .ssh directory exists